andersonl1809/Grade_Calculator/README.md

    - If a certain number of drops are guaranteed to occur, enter that here.
    - Enter as a number.

+3. (If individual assignment names) What is the name of assignment `#` of the [*category name*] category?
+   - Name the individual assignment here.
-3. (If P weighting) If the total points is not #, enter the actual number now (otherwise type !).
+4. (If P weighting) If the total points is not #, enter the actual number now (otherwise type !).
    - Enter either as a number or just `!`
-4. A .csv file as named will now be created.
+5. A .csv file as named will now be created.

 ## Excel File
 Because what is being created is a csv file and not an actual excel file, the actual formatting needs to be done in the file itself.
 How you ultimately choose to format your excel file is ultimately up to you, but I will list what I like to do here in case you want to follow it.
 While this may seem needlessly tedious, I think it makes the sheet significantly more readable and aethetically pleasing.